mattiacreates/EmotionKnowledge/README.md

 `superb/wav2vec2-base-superb-er`.
 The predicted emotion label can be stored in a database column named `Emotion_Text`.

+An additional `AudioEmotionAnnotator` is available to annotate existing utterances purely based on their audio clips.
+It uses the Hugging Face model `superb/hubert-large-superb-er` and stores the label in a new field `emotion_annotated_text`.

 ## Default models

 `MultimodalEmotionTagger` automatically loads